alicevillar/BasicCalculator/README.md

 This is an upgraded version with two new features: a) possibility to perform basic arithmetic operations with multiple numbers; b) history of previous calculations with date and time.

-## VERSION 3 -> BasicCalculator_2B.py
+## VERSION 4 -> BasicCalculator_2B.py

-This last version in a calculator in Python using Tkinter to build an interface.
-The code is divided in two parts:
+This latest version is a calculator in Python using Tkinter to build an interface.

 ### Approach: